HaxeFoundation/haxe-evolution/proposals/0000-type-matching.md

 ## Introduction

-This proposal is an attempt to simplify checking and casting a variable to another type.
+This proposal is an attempt to improve checking and casting a variable to another type.

 ## Motivation

 It's a common case to check if a variable is of some type and cast it to that type.

 <sub>This section of proposal showcases `if` examples only.
 See [Detailed design](#Detailed-design) section for `switch` examples.</sub>

 ### Existing methods